 “Fermented vegetables or other probiotic-containing foods provide a boost your immune system as well,” says Dr. Ballehr.
 A lot of your immune system resides in your GI tract, where it goes to work making antibodies.
 Increasing your good bacteria to create a healthy and balanced home for your single-celled friends will go a long way into helping you produce both antibodies and anti-inflammatory cytokines that work to keep your immune system functioning top-notch.

 The best way to feed your gut is to consume foods that are prebiotics and probiotics.
 Probiotic foods are ones with colonies of good bacteria and yeast that can reproduce in your gut once you consume them.
 Examples are yogurt, kefir, fermented foods like sauerkraut, kimchi, miso, and others.
 Making probiotic foods at home can be a great way to spend time as a family.
 Many of these foods are very simple and easy to make.

-Making sauerkraut is as simple as grating a head of cabbage and smashing it with some salt until a liquid comes out of it, then you can bottle it up and leave it to ferment for a few days.
-Kids get a kick out of pounding on the cabbage in my experience!
-If you can order kefir grains online where you are, making and taking care of kefir is a fun project for kids as well.
+Making sauerkraut is as simple as grating a head of cabbage and smashing it with some salt until a liquid comes out of it.
+Then you can bottle it up and leave it to ferment for a few days.
+Kids get a kick out of pounding on the cabbage, in my experience!
+If you can order kefir grains online where you live, making and taking care of kefir is a fun project for kids as well.
 Bonus points if you can explain how the bacteria-filled grains turn the natural sugars into more healthy bacteria!